Faster Diffusion Models via Higher-Order Approximation: Abstract

 In this paper, we explore provable acceleration of diffusion models without any additional retraining.
 Focusing on the task of approximating a target data distribution in $\mathbb{R}^d$ to within $\varepsilon$ total-variation distance, we propose a principled, training-free sampling algorithm that requires only the order of

-score function evaluations (up to log factor) in the presence of accurate scores, where $K$ is an arbitrarily large fixed integer.
+score function evaluations (up to log factor) in the presence of accurate scores, where $K>0$ is an arbitrary fixed integer.
 This result applies to a broad class of target data distributions, without the need for assumptions such as smoothness or log-concavity.
 Our theory is robust vis-a-vis inexact score estimation, degrading gracefully as the score estimation error increases --- without demanding higher-order smoothness on the score estimates as assumed in previous work.
 The proposed algorithm draws insight from high-order ODE solvers, leveraging high-order Lagrange interpolation and successive refinement to approximate the integral derived from the probability flow ODE.
+More broadly, our work develops a theoretical framework towards understanding the efficacy of high-order methods for accelerated sampling.